 Nigeria is ethnically and religiously diverse.
 It has over 400 ethnic groups, the largest Muslim population in sub-Saharan Africa and a large Christian community.
 Travellers should behave and dress conservatively, especially outside of large urban areas.

 The Islamic holy month of Ramadan is expected to begin in early June 2016.
 During Ramadan, Australians travelling to Nigeria should take care to respect religious and cultural sensitivities, rules and customs.
 In particular, people who are not fasting are advised to avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 For more information, see our Ramadan bulletin.

 Information for dual nationals

 Australian-Nigerian dual nationals between the ages of 18 and 30 may be required to undertake the National Youth Service Corps program.
+Dual nationals may also be required to carry a Nigerian passport for travel to and from the country.
 Contact the nearest Embassy or Consulate of Nigeria for further information.

 See also our Dual nationals page.

 It is important to consider your physical and mental health before travelling overseas.
 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 Medical facilities are limited in Nigeria.
 The standard of heath care can vary in major centres, but is very basic in rural areas.
 Pharmaceuticals are often in short supply and poor quality substitutes or counterfeit drugs are often used.
 Upfront payment for services is usually required and the inability to pay will often delay treatment.
 In the event of a serious illness or accident, medical evacuation may be necessary, and costs would be considerable.